saraserafino/Statistics_NumericalIntegration_2.0/README.md

 For this last integration method we used the code provided [here](https://thoughts-on-coding.com/2019/04/25/numerical-methods-in-cpp-part-2-gauss-legendre-integration/) with some edits.
 For example we defined some constants, like `const double k = M_PI / (n + 0.5)` at line 120 of `IntegrationMethods.cpp`, in order to compute the node as `nodes[i] = cos(k * (i - 0.25))`, avoiding one calculus for each iteration of the for-cycle as in the code of the website.
 We tested it and unfortunately it has some memory leaks, so we also provided the implementation of twoPointGauss.
 This module is divided in `IntegrationMethods.cpp` and `moduleCfunctions.tpl.hpp` with their headers.
 The first one has an abstract class `Quadrature` and one derived class for each method.
 These classes take the integration extremes a and b and the number of subintervals n; in the constructor they calculate relative weights and nodes and through two const methods return them.
 Moreover the Gauss-Legendre class returns the integration extremes which are necessary to compute the integration, since it's a bit different from the other methods (as you can see from the above linked website).
 For this reason, in `moduleCfunctions.tpl.hpp` we defined two templates of Integrate.
 They differ in the use of width and mean (where integration extremes are needed) and for the fact that the function isn't simply evaluated in the node but in $width*\{x_i\} + mean$.
 In order to evaluate the function, the library muparserx was used.
 In this file we also calculated the order of convergence (consulting [this website](https://lucia-gastaldi.unibs.it/did2015/automazione/lezioni/quadratura.pdf)), analized and print the relative results.
 Creating these functions, we can just recall them from the main, providing a clearer design.

+#### What's new
+`IntegrationMethods_py.hpp` and `moduleCfunctions_py.cpp` provide a Python interface and binding with Pybind11, creating a module called moduleC.
+Everything is unchanged except for the GaussLegendre method, which is implemented with NumPy to avoid the above mentioned memory leaks.
+As numpy.polynomial.legendre module makes only possible to integrate over the interval [-1,1], when defining its test in the main, the interval is internally fixed.<br>
+When possible thanks to SciPy integrate functions, a comparison between the integration with them and the methods implemented in C++ is made.
+For Midpoint it's not possible since it doesn't exist a function.
+Although it's the same for the two-point Gauss, it's worth a comparison with scipy.integrate.quad since it integrates between two points.
+As explained [here](https://docs.scipy.org/doc/scipy/tutorial/integrate.html), with SciPy's Simpson method, for an odd number of samples that are equally spaced, the method is exact if the function is a polynomial of order 3 or less; if the samples are not equally spaced, then the result is exact only if the function is a polynomial of order 2 or less.
+This means that the Simpson method implemented with C++ should be better, because it has no such limitations.

 ### Analysis and observations
 * The MuParserx library has been employed to facilitate the input of functions as strings, enabling users to calculate integrals interactively.